laurimaila/phonebook-front/README.md

 # Phonebook-frontend
+Assignment for course DTEK2040
-A ReactJS frontend for a phonebook app.
+ReactJS frontend for a phonebook app